Classifier-agnostic saliency map extraction: Introduction

 \section{Introduction}

-The success of deep convolutional networks for large-scale object recognition~\cite{krizhevsky2012imagenet,simonyan2014very,szegedy2015going, DBLP:journals/corr/HeZRS15} has spurred interest in utilizing them to automatically detect and localize objects in natural images.
-Pioneering this direction, \citet{simonyan2013deep} and \citet{springenberg2014striving} demonstrated that the gradient of the class-specific score of a given classifier could be used for extracting a saliency map of an image.
-Such classifier-dependent saliency maps can be utilized to analyze the inner workings of a specific network.
-However, as only the part of the image that is used by a given model is highlighted, these methods are not identifying \emph{all} ``evidence'' in a given image.
-They also tend to be noisy, covering many irrelevant pixels and missing many relevant ones.
-Therefore, much of the recent work has focused on introducing regularization techniques of correcting such classifier-dependent saliency maps.
+The success of deep convolutional networks for large-scale object recognition~\citep{krizhevsky2012imagenet,simonyan2014very,szegedy2015going, DBLP:journals/corr/HeZRS15} has spurred interest in utilizing them to automatically detect and localize objects in natural images.
+It has been demonstrated that the gradient of the class-specific score of a given classifier could be used for extracting a saliency map of an image \citep{simonyan2013deep,springenberg2014striving}.
+These methods can provide insights into how a specific classifier work~\citep{oquab2015object,pinheiro2015image}.
+However, as a specific classifier is only using a subset of features that can potentially be used for classification, only \emph{partial} ``evidence'' in a given image is identified using such methods.

+In this work, we aim to find saliency maps understood as the subset of the input pixels which aid classification.
+Concretely, we want to find pixels in the input image such that if they were masked, it would confuse \emph{an unknown classifier}.
+Of course, such classifier-agnostic saliency maps are no longer suitable for analyzing the inner workings of a specific network.
+However, extracting classifier-agnostic saliency maps has many potential applications.
+For instance, in medical image analysis, we are interested not only in class prediction but also in indicating parts of the image important to classification.
+Importantly, it is criticial to indicate all parts of the image, which can influence diagnosis, not just ones used by a specific classifier.

+Additionally, as noted by \citet{dabkowski2017real}, classifier-dependent saliency maps tend to be noisy, covering many irrelevant pixels and missing many relevant ones.
+Therefore, much of the recent work \citep{fanadversarial,selvaraju2016grad} has focused on introducing regularization techniques of correcting classifier-dependent saliency maps in order to reduce the artifacts resulting from their dependence on a specific classifier.
 For instance, \citet{selvaraju2016grad} propose averaging multiple saliency maps created for perturbed images to obtain a smooth saliency map.
-We argue, however, that applying tricks and tweaks on top of methods that were designed to analyze inner workings of a given classifier is not a principled way to get saliency maps that focus on \emph{all} useful evidence.
+We argue, however, that modifying methods designed as coupled with a given classifier is not a principled way to get saliency maps highlighting \emph{all} useful evidence.